WedLinker Developer Guide

 (For all use cases below, the System is the WedLinker and the Actor is the user, unless specified otherwise)

-Use Cases beginning with 'UC' cover core Wedlinker functionalities.
+Use Cases beginning with 'UC' cover core WedLinker functionalities.

-Use Cases beginning with 'UCSH' cover non-core Wedlinker functionalities.
+Use Cases beginning with 'UCSH' cover non-core WedLinker functionalities.

 Use case: UC01 — List all Contacts